Hakata-jpn/portfolio-site2/projects/5project.md

 ### What this project taught me

+- How to present prototypes to an audience
-- How to employ CSS and Grid for front end projects
+- How to teach people how to use Figma
-- Programming under crunch time
+- Creating and user flows into a wireframe under a time crunch
-- How to practice using Git for collaborative tasks
-- Monkeys would beat index funds by 4% in most test cases **(DISCLAIMER: this was tested in March 2020)**

 ### In Depth